This post originally appeared on New Age Gents.

 Commitment isn’t just about love

 “I can commit to loads of things, I just struggle with relationships” – I hear you say.
-Sure, and it might be committing to a job, a house, a city to settle in and put down roots.
+Sure, and it might be committing to a job, a house, a city to settle in and put down roots, eating some fucking vegetables.
 Perhaps you are great at committing elsewhere, but not with love.
 In which case, I would encourage you to look at how you may be using these extraneous non-emotional, more cognitive based commitments to hide behind.
-There is less risk involved – because emotional risk is the hardest to quantify, and for most men who have a pretty stunted capacity in this realm, immeasurably more terrifying.
+There is less risk involved – because emotional risk is the hardest to quantify, and for many men who have a pretty stunted capacity in this realm, immeasurably more terrifying.

 If, however, you simply struggle to commit anywhere in your life; to a meal choice, which movie to watch, clothes to wear, job to take, etc, then I have two pieces of advice for you.

 - You just have to start.
-You must And this begins with you acknowledging that risk of an unfavourable outcome is always possible, however, to avoid risk is to avoid reward.
+You must.
+And this begins with you acknowledging that the risk of an unfavourable outcome is always possible, however, to avoid risk is to avoid reward.
 Allow yourself to suck at it a bit, but start making decisions and committing to your choices.
 If it goes awry, learn the lessons and move on.
 Developing a thicker skin in this sense is vital.